Hidehiko Yuzaki: Political career

 Yuzaki served in the Ministry of International Trade and Industry before running for governor of the Hiroshima Prefecture.
 He was elected governor of the Hiroshima Prefecture on November 8, 2009, as the candidate of the member of the Liberal Democratic Party of Japan (LDP).
 Yuzaki has identified cultivating a culture of entrepreneurship in Hiroshima as a top priority in his political career.

 As governor of Hiroshima, he tried to forge new initiatives in the field of nuclear disarmament.
 On November 4, 2011, he announced a new plan to formulate a road map for nuclear abolition through the cooperation of former government officials.
 The project is titled Hiroshima for Global Peace.
-In the same month, he visited Washington, D.C. and met US National Security Council member Laura Holgate in order to enlist the cooperation of the US government.
+In the same month, he visited Washington, D.C., and met US National Security Council member Laura Holgate in order to enlist the cooperation of the US government.

 In the 2021 Liberal Democratic Party leadership election, Yuzaki endorsed the campaign of Fumio Kishida.

 Other activities

 He is a member of the International Advisory Board at the Blavatnik School of Government at the University of Oxford.
-Yuzaki is known as an avid fan of American barbecue cuisine, which he states is a product of his education at Stanford.
+Yuzaki is a fan of American barbecue cuisine, which he states is a product of his education at Stanford.